TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Faq.rst

 The script `runTests.sh` is a wrapper around docker-compose.
 While docker and docker-compose are great software, this stack has its own type of issues.
 In the end, runTests.sh just creates a `.env` file read by docker-compose to work around a couple of things.
-For instance, all tests mount the local git checkout of core or an extension into one or multiple containers.
+For instance, all tests mount the local git checkout of Core or an extension into one or multiple containers.
 Executing tests then may write files to that volume.
 These files should be written with the same local user that starts the tests, otherwise local files are created with permissions a local user may not be able to delete again.
 Specifying the user that runs a container is however not possible in docker directly and a `long standing issue